open-contracting/standard-development-handbook/docs/profiles/technical/build.rst

 Building the documentation
 ==========================

-See the standard’s page for :doc:`../../../standard/technical/build`.
+See the standard's page for :doc:`../../../standard/technical/build`.

 Change version of OCDS
 ----------------------